Dynamic-Capital/Dynamic-Capital/docs/node-configuration.md

 (thresholds, exchange symbols, webhook secrets) without having to change the schema each time.

+### Human Analysis Node

+The `human-analysis` processing node is provisioned in the migration alongside the schema.
+It is enabled by default, depends on no upstream nodes, emits to the `fusion` channel, and carries a weight of `0.25`.
+The node's metadata specifies `{"source": "analyst_insights"}` so Fusion Brain can look up the discretionary ideas persisted by the analyst collector.

 ### Step-by-Step Node Configuration Workflow

 1. **Model the node contract**